lussierc/africa_db/writing/report.md

 Africa's Real GDP Growth rate seemed to steadily increase for a few decades, but then it took a downturn.
 When did this downturn occur and why?

 ##### Introduction
-We asked this question because this question gives us some extra insight to how the economy is in Africa and how African development is being affected.
+We asked this question because it gives us some extra insight to how the economy is in Africa and how African development is being affected.
 African did take a downturn and we want to know why and this question helps us assess  and shed some light on why.
 This question is relevant for a number of reasons.
 We first have to delve into Africa history a little to better understand the situation that has been in Africa for decades now.
 Using the websites and the information we found, we created tables and graphs to try and help answer this question.

 ##### Queries
 To determine when Africa' Real GDP Growth rate took a sudden downturn, we used data from our RealGDPGrowth table as it contained information regarding Africa's Real GDP Growth rate from 1980 to 2024 (it is predicted for future years).
 With this our original query was simply: